Want to break up with plastic but don’t know where to start?

 5. Make a shopping list and stick to it.
 With a shopping list in hand, you will not only avoid all those plastic-wrapped impulse buys at the front of the checkout, you’ll also know just how many bags, jars and containers you’ll need to take with you shopping.
 A little bit of planning will help you eliminate a great deal of your waste.

 6. Shop more frequently for less food.
 If you can do this, you’ll waste less food because you’ll have less perishable food on hand to go bad before you can eat it.
+If less of the food you buy goes to waste, you’ll buy less food overall.
+Because so much of the food at stores is packaged in plastic, the less food you buy, the less packaging you’ll likely bring home.

 Where to Shop